Budget-limited distribution learning in multifidelity problems: Introduction

-Learning a full distribution is possible when independent and identically distributed (i.i.d.) samples are available: Given enough samples, universal approaches using empirical measures can be employed to estimate the true distribution.
-However, the general nonparametric nature of this approach is balanced by rather slow convergence rates, which considerably limits the direct usage in applications where sampling is costly.
-In this paper, we employ such non-parametric estimators but ameliorate the cost using multi-fidelity strategies.
-Alternative distributional models in statistics are parametric, limiting the space of expressible distributions but enabling the use of classical tools such as maximum likelihood estimation.
+Learning a full distribution is possible when independent and identically distributed (i.i.d.) samples are available.
+Given enough samples, universal approaches using empirical cumulative distribution functions (CDFs) can be employed to estimate the true distribution.
+However, the general nonparametric nature of this approach is balanced by the slow convergence rates, which considerably limits the direct usage in applications where sampling is costly.
+In this paper, we employ such non-parametric estimators but ameliorate the cost using multifidelity strategies.
+Alternative distributional models in statistics are parametric, limiting the space of expressible distributions but enabling the use of classical tools such as the maximum likelihood estimation.
 However, realistic models are often so complex that it is difficult to identify an appropriately expressive parametric family, so we focus on a non-parametric strategy.